On the Ingleton-Violations in Finite Groups: The Smallest Violation Instance and the Group Presentation

-In order to generalize these subgroups to a family of violations, we seek a group presentation for them.
-Observe that $|G_{23}|$ and $|G_{24}|$ (both equal to 4) contribute most to the right-hand side ($RHS$) of (\ref{equation:Ingletong}), so we may try to let the ``petals'' of $G_2$ (conjugates of $\langle (1,4,3,5)\rangle$) grow while keeping other structures fixed.
-(This is a little conservative, but it is the only successful extension according to our GAP trials.
-For example, one may try to expand $G_1$ at the same time, but the structures of $G_3$ and $G_4$ usually collapse.)
-We assume that $G_2$ is generated by two elements $a$ and $b$ with a normal subgroup $N = \langle a\rangle \cong\z_n$, as well as a subgroup $H = \langle b\rangle \cong\z_m$, for some integers $m,n$.
-This gives us a presentation
+In order to generalize these subgroups to a family of violations, we seek a parameterized group presentation for $G$ that retains the above structures.
+Although these group presentations are abstract, each of them can be input to GAP to yield an isomorphic concrete group, and Ingleton inequality can be checked against the corresponding subgroups.
+Observing that $|G_{23}|$ and $|G_{24}|$ (both equal to 4) contribute most to the right-hand side ($RHS$) of (\ref{equation:Ingletong}), we may try to let the ``petals'' of $G_2$ (conjugates of $\big\langle (1,4,3,5)\big\rangle$) grow while keeping other structures fixed.\footnote{This approach is a little conservative, but it is the only successful extension according to our GAP trials.
+For example, one may try to expand $G_1$ at the same time, but the structures of $G_3$ and $G_4$ usually collapse.} In the rest of this section, we start from a presentation of $G_{2}$ and then extend it to the whole group $G$.

+Let us first define a presentation of a group.
+For a precise definition one needs to introduce the concept of free groups, which we will skip.
+The interested readers may consult abstract algebra textbooks, e.g. \cite{absAlg,presGroup}.
+Here we only give an informal but useful definition.

+\begin{definition}[Group Presentation] A set $S$ of \emph{generators} of a group $G$ is a subset of $G$, such that every group element can be written as a finite product of elements of $S$ and their inverses.
+An equation satisfied in $G$ involving only $S\cup\{1\}$ is called a \emph{relation} in $G$ among $S$.
+Let $R$ be a set of such relations.
+We say $G$ has a \emph{presentation}

+if $G$ is the largest (``freest'') group generated by $S$ subject only to the relations $R$.
+(Formally, the group $G$ is said to have the above presentation if it is isomorphic to the quotient of a free group $F$ on $S$ by the normal subgroup of $F$ generated by the relations $R$.) \end{definition}

+For example, consider a presentation $\langle x\mid x^{n}=1 \rangle$.
+Any group generated by $x$ contains only the powers of $x$, but by the relation $x^{n}=1$ the order of such a group cannot exceed $n$.
+Among these groups the cyclic group $\z_{n}$ has the maximum order, hence has the above group presentation.